 HHLA-Sky has won the German Innovation Award 2021.
 The HHLA magazine spoke to Lothar Müller, one of the two managing directors at HHLA Sky, about the future of drone logistics.
 The technophile manager calls drones the “Swiss army knife of the 21st century”.

 News in recent months shows that Hamburg is becoming the leading drone innovation metropolis – at least in Germany.
 It has won awards, and the Federal Ministry of Education and Research and the Federal Ministry of Transport have both awarded generous funding.
-Soon, many drone projects will be presented at the ITS Congress in Hamburg.
+Many drone projects generated a lot of interest at the ITS Congress in Hamburg.

 On 25 June HHLA Sky won the German innovation award in the start-up category with its international drone management system.
 The HHLA subsidiary is also involved with testing U-space (previously largely unused air space).
 Together with Droniq, German air traffic control (DFS [Deutsche Flugsicherung]) and other partners, the subsidiary will create a real laboratory to implement EU regulations for managing drone airspace.
 Michael Westhagemann, Senator for Economic Affairs: “The Port of Hamburg offers the ideal conditions for testing a traffic system for drones and understanding and evaluating the opportunities and risks.”